MCCLUCKY415/ST10256859_PROG6221_POE/README.md

 - **Scale Recipe**: Users can scale the quantities of ingredients in the recipe by a factor of 0.5 (half), 2 (double), or 3 (triple).
 - **Reset Quantities**: Users can reset the quantities of ingredients in the recipe to their original values.
 - **Clear All Data**: Users can clear all entered recipe data, including ingredients and steps.
+- **Allows for Calorie Input**: Users can input amount of calories and see the total for a recipe.
+- **Allows for Food group Input**: Users can input what food group the ingredients belong to.

 ## Before You Can Compile and Run The Application